 What to bring:

-If your dog has bitten a person or other animals, he/she should wear a basket muzzle when coming into the building and until settled in the consultation room.
+If your dog has bitten a person or other animals, he/she should wear a basket muzzle when coming into the building and until settled in the consultation room, if they have acclimated to wearing one.
+If your dog has not worn a basket muzzle prior to scheduling your appointment, please contact our office.
 Please contact our clinic if you have any questions regarding your dog wearing a basket muzzle.

 Who should attend: